aschul58/RecipeAgent/README.md

 the agent should match that against my recipes and suggest the best options.

 **Implementation:**
-This layer performs simple intent recognition and keyword matching between user input and the available recipes.
+This layer performs intent recognition and keyword matching between user input and the available recipes.
-It can also delegate to the OpenAI API to generate a natural-language response.
+It can also delegate to the **OpenAI GPT-4** API to generate natural-language responses.
-The result is a ranked list of recipes from my personal collection, optionally enriched with missing details.
+The result is a ranked list of recipes from my personal collection, enriched and structured for easy display.

 ---